spine-tools/Spine-Toolbox/docs/source/getting_started.rst

 That's all for now.
 I hope you've enjoyed following this guide as much as I enjoyed writing it.
 See you next time.

-Where to next: If you need help on how to set up and run **SpineOpt.jl** using Spine Toolbox, see chapter :ref:`How to set up SpineOpt.jl`.
+Where to next: If you need help on how to set up and run **SpineOpt.jl** using Spine Toolbox, see chapter :ref:`How to Set up SpineOpt.jl`.
 After setting up SpineOpt, there are three tutorials over on **SpineOpt.jl**'s documentation that will help you get started on using SpineOpt in Spine Toolbox:
 `Simple system
 <https://spine-tools.github.io/SpineOpt.jl/latest/tutorial/simple_system/>`_,